Search

 PUE in Regulatory Context

-Germany’s Energy Efficiency Act sets specific PUE targets for data centers to align with national energy reduction goals.
-New and existing data centers must achieve stringent PUE thresholds by specified dates to comply with these regulations.
+The importance of PUE has grown in the regulatory landscape, particularly in regions with strict energy efficiency regulations.
+In Germany, the Energy Efficiency Act (EnEfG) has set specific PUE targets for data centers, aligning with national energy reduction goals.
 Explore our blog post on Navigating the New Norm: Germany’s Energy Efficiency Act in Data Centers.